The Dark Side, and the Light

 Since I last wrote there have been a bunch of changes to the scripts and some minor style changes.
 The script changes are mostly invisible changes, building up to the addition of future features.
 The style changes have been minor until tonight, when they become quite a bit more noticeable.
 Suddenly I was bothered by the stark contrast between the bright white content blocks and the dark brown background.
 Not only that, but when browsing late at night it's just too bright!

-A few weeks ago I considered the idea of light and dark themes represented by a sun sun and moon moon toggling icon that would switch between day and night themes when clicked.
+A few weeks ago I considered the idea of light and dark themes represented by a sun and moon toggling icon that would switch between day and night themes when clicked.
 Like this or this.
 Maybe someday I'll add that dynamic CSS feature, but today's solution is to completely switch from light to dark offering zero choice.
 Isn't it weird how quickly some things can get "old"?
 Now that I have just finished switching to a dark theme, a part of me likes the light theme better.
 Ha!
 Eh, who cares.
 I'll keep it dark for now... until I can't stand it anymore.
 Then maybe I'll go with cycling rainbow colors.

 The dark theme fits better with Esotropiart's historical look, so that also justifies today's change.
 Esotropiart has a lot to do with looking back through life's old thoughts and happenings (all blogs that survive more than a couple years could say the same).
 I didn't want this year's relaunch to be such a drastic change that nothing visually recognizable remained of Esotropiart.
 The two primary vestiges that remain (besides ancient content) are the color brown and the general look and feel of the logo.